MaxYari/OpenMWLuaPhysics/README.md

 ### How to use

 Set up a key bind for dragging items around in settings->scripts->LuaPhysics.
 Drag items around by holding that key.
-While dragging - press your attack key to throw.
+While dragging - press attack key to throw.
+Hitting items with a weapon or fists will send them flying or even break some of them (some bottles).

+Ranged attacks or spells currently DO NOT AFFECT physics objects, since there no OpenMW api exposed yet to manage those.
+Actors moving through stationary physics objects also will not affect them.

 ### Developer API

+Apart from playing around with physics items - primary purpose of this mod is to expose a set of methods that other developers can use to implement physics-based mods.

 Every item in a game is physics-enabeld by default.